 European Union Intellectual Property Office (EUIPO):

-- If your target audience includes European markets, consider searching the European Union Intellectual Property Office (EUIPO).
+- Consider searching the European Union Intellectual Property Office (EUIPO) if your target audience includes European markets.
 This database covers trademarks registered within the European Union.

 World Intellectual Property Organization (WIPO):

 - The World Intellectual Property Organization (WIPO) provides a global trademark database.
-Use it to perform searches for international trademarks that might affect your domain acquisition plans.
+Use it to search for international trademarks that might affect your domain acquisition plans.

 Online Trademark Databases: